microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/agreement.md

 ---
 title: "agreement resource type"
-description: "Represents a tenant's customizable terms of use agreement that is created and managed with Azure Active Directory (Azure AD)." ms.localizationpriority: medium
+description: "Represents a tenant's customizable terms of use agreement that is created and managed with Microsoft Entra ID." ms.localizationpriority: medium
 doc_type: resourcePageType
 ms.prod: "governance"